2017 Australia Global Money Week

 Australia celebrated Global Money Week for the very first time through the efforts of the Australian Securities and Investments Commission (ASIC) and the Mortgage and Finance Association of Australia (MFAA).
 The activities that were done across Australia ranged from creating and distributing financial literacy materials to publishing and releasing nationwide awareness-raising campaigns.

-The MFAA, on the other hand, invited and initiated multiple campaigns and activities across Australia promoting money awareness among the young generation.
+The MFAA, on the other hand, invited and initiated multiple campaigns and activities across Australia promoting money awareness among the younger generation.
 They have achieved this through the participation of the association’s large network of member finance and mortgage professionals.
 There were about 68 activities launched across the country that involved participation among finance and mortgage professionals, children and their parents.
-In addition to the activities, the MFAA has also distributed a book on financial literacy aimed to equip parents and finance professionals in educating young people about money management and savings.
-During the entire week, the GMW celebrations highlighted the importance of saving and how children will be able to wisely invest on their futures.
+In addition to the activities, the MFAA has also distributed a book on financial literacy aimed to equip parents and finance professionals on how to educate young people about money management and savings.
+During the entire week, the GMW celebrations highlighted the importance of saving and how children would be able to wisely invest in their futures.